Sleep-Deprived Teens More Likely to Do Drugs

 - Substantial daytime fatigue

-Sleep troubles can be especially challenging for addicts who are trying to get clean.
+Sleep troubles can be especially challenging for those trying to get clean.
 Because the drugs they took haven’t completely left their bodies, they can struggle with sleep deprivation during their recovery.
 This, in turn, could cause or worsen symptoms of depression, which may increase the chances of a relapse.

 Suggestions for Sleeping Soundly